PersonSimple/react-javaREST/README.md

 ## Testing

-- For information on testing the application, please refer to the Software Testing Documentation file.
+- For information on testing the application, please refer to the Software Testing Documentation file [Testing Report](SoftwareTestReport.md).

 ## Contributing
 - Contributions are welcome.
 Please follow these guidelines when contributing to the project: